ualjuliette/creative-computing/README.md

-# `My tHouGhTS on the field of creative computing` 💭💻
+# `My tHouGhTs on the field of creative computing` 💭💻

 ### Make it make sense 😩